microsoft/yardl/docs/docs.md

 }
 ```

-Adjacent to that file, create a `CMakeLists.txt` that looks something like this (on Linux):
+Adjacent to that file, create a `CMakeLists.txt` that looks something like this:

 ```cmake
 cmake_minimum_required(VERSION 3.19)